Prompt Library · 36 prompts

 Plan the week's meals

-Dinner plan, combined shopping list and tips on batch cooking based on what you have at home.
+Dinner plan, consolidated shopping list, and prep tips based on what you have at home.

 Everyday